 - OSC Residential Summary

 - OSD Summary of Ongoing Activities (Security Cooperation Activities Report)

 - ACSS Background Information

-- OSC-DJ DHAPP FY13 Action Plan with Spend Plan and Execution Matrix
+- OSC DHAPP FY13 Action Plan with Spend Plan and Execution Matrix

 - PREACT Background Information

 - Defense Manpower Data Center Web-Based Language Testing

 Security Cooperation Organization Continuity